swang99/Projects/Wikipedia Parser/README.md

 - How do neurons connect in a neural network?
 - What are the types of supervised learning?
 - What is this the can? → invalid question
-- x / exit → exits the program

-Note: the wording of the question matters a lot, so look inside the corpus documents to strategically phrase them.
+Note: if you come up with your own, be aware that the wording of the question matters.
+Look inside the corpus documents to strategically phrase your query with keywords.

 ### System Requirements
 `pip3 install nltk`